cldeluna/creds_in_env/README.md

 # Managing Credentials and Keys More Securely in Python for Network Engineers

-Python provides more secure management of credentials and keys for network engineers

 For me, 2020 is going to be the year of taking my automation skills to the next level, and a Pandemic is not going to get in the way of that goal (much)!

 At the top of the list is handling credentials and API keys in a more secure fashion.
 When you are first learning, most of the examples you find (mine included) put passwords in clear text in files or have you input them interactively.

-Both approaches work well when getting started but do a disservice in teaching you how to take your network automation scripts into production and getting into good habits.
+Both approaches work well when getting started but do a disservice in teaching you how to ready your network automation scripts for production and in getting into good habits.

 Lets look at the problem we are trying to solve:

-- We don't want to expose our credentials in clear text or accidentally include them in a shared repository, particularly one that is public (GitHub - and here I speak from experience).
+- We don't want to expose our credentials in clear text or accidentally include them in a shared repository, particularly one that is public (i.e. GitHub - and here I speak from experience).
 - Entering them interactively can be limiting, particularly when you are acting on a variety of devices which may have different credentials.
 Its also annoying.

 In short, what we all already know: